thibedi-phathela/CrackTheCode-Optical-Character-Recognation-App/README.md

 # Crack the Code

- This android application takes a picture of an encryted text, decryts it and produces the plain-text
+ This android application takes a picture of an encryted text, decrypts it and produces the plain-text